 The crash of 1929 was exacerbated by fear and panic, two very human emotions.
 If you don’t buy into the frenzy, you’ll likely weather market downturns to come.
 One of the best, if perhaps counterintuitive, pieces of advice for surviving a market crash is to simply… do nothing.
 Panic-selling is just about the worst thing you could do in a situation like that, so sitting tight and not trying to get ahead of the market are your best bets.
 And if you’re investing for the long-term, then you don’t need to stress anyway—historically, markets have managed crawl back up again, after all.

 There are always risks that come with any type of investing.
 You can gain money or lose it.
 Spreading your eggs across many baskets instead of relying on a few potential “winner” stocks means if one part of your investment portfolio takes a hit, others parts might not.
-By diversifying your portfolio to include a mix of different stocks from different sectors, bonds, and real estate, you’re spreading out your risk.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+By diversifying your portfolio to include a mix of different stocks from different sectors, bonds, and real estate, you’re spreading out your risk.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading